kmeisthax/gridfinity-cadquery/README.md

 this project and the example models are now available under the [MIT license](https://opensource.org/license/mit/).

-Since Creative Commons licenses are irrevocable you may continue using the silly [CC BY-NC-SA 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license terms - but *why would you*!?
+For models released before April 2nd of 2023, you may continue using the silly [CC BY-NC-SA 4.0 International](https://creativecommons.org/licenses/by-nc-sa/4.0/) license terms, because they are irrevocable.
+But *why would you*!?